gnowoel/exphbs/docs/helpers.md

 });
 ```

-Then require the file as normal:

-*app.js*
+Suppose it's saved in `helper.js`.
+We just require it to run the code:

 ```javascript
 require('./helper');
 ```

-However, if we use a new instance of exphbs, we have to pass along the `handlebars` object across modules, since a new instance of exphbs creates a new instance of Handlebars.

-Here's the updated code:

-*helper.js*
+If we use `exphbs.create()` to create a new instance of Handlebars, the instance must be passed around.
+The updated code would look like:

 ```javascript